bip3r/Flipper-Zero-Animations/README.md

 My plan is to publish a new animation at least every week.

 In short:
-PNGs folder - contains animation frames in .PNG format to view them (animated previews on github planned for later)
+PNGs folder - contains animation frames in .PNG format to view them (animated previews below)

 BMs folder - contains above animations in .BM format already ready :) to be implanted into your Flipper